-When analyzing review response rates by room count, hotels with more than 150 rooms responded to a higher percentage of their reviews than properties with fewer rooms.

-Hotels with 1-50 rooms had the least growth in their response rate, but still stayed within the recommended margin.
+When analyzing review response rates by room count, larger hotels (150+ rooms) responded to a higher percentage of their reviews than properties with fewer than 150 rooms by a wide margin.
+Hotels with 1-50 rooms are the only size who responded to fewer reviews in 2023 than 2022, dropping their response rate -5.4%.